Standard Colorimetry: Definitions, Algorithms and Software

 - Presents colorimetric instrumentation in order to guide the reader toward colorimetric practice

 - Discusses colorimetric computation to understand the meaning of numerical colour specification

 - Considers colorimetry in colour syntheses and in imaging colour reproduction

 - Includes ready-to-use, freely-available software, “Colorimetric eXercise”, which has multiple toolboxes dedicated to

 - displaying CIE systems, atlases, any colour and its whole numerical specification

 Standard Colorimetry: Definitions, Algorithms and Software is an accessible and valuable resource for students, lecturers, researchers and laboratory technicians in colour science and image technology.

 Please place your order via the Wiley website.
-In order to take advantage of the SDC members' price, please email: email@example.com to ask for the discount code.
+In order to take advantage of the 35% SDC members' discount on this book and 25% off a range of regular Wiley titles, please email: firstname.lastname@example.org to ask for the discount code.